 - Heat olive oil in a large pot, then saute a diced onion until it’s soft and translucent.

 - Add the washed okra to the pot, and saute for a few minutes.
 Add a crushed garlic to the pot and cook until fragrant.

-- Add bay leaves, ground cumin and saffron. followed by vegetable stock to cover the okra, and cook for 20 minutes until the okra is cooked.
+- Add bay leaves, ground cumin, and turmeric. followed by vegetable stock to cover the okra, and cook for 20 minutes until the okra is cooked.

 - Add a can of diced tomatoes, or fresh sliced tomatoes.
 And cook for 15 more minutes.
 In the last 5 minutes of cooking, add salt.

 - Serve warm over rice.

 - Nutrition facts are calculated per serving of okra stew without the rice.

 - Serve with plain white rice or vermicelli rice.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.

 Leave a Review!